Tanmay-901/test-case-generator/README.md

 * In the end, please provide your valueable feedback to me at : tanmaykhandelwal2014@gmail.com

 ## Linux Users:
-**The python code has been tested on Mint, Debian and Ubuntu and a native linux app is still**
+**The python code has been tested on Mint, Debian and Ubuntu and a native linux app is on its way!!**

 ## To be kept in mind:
 * This is a **plug'n'play** tool i.e. no installation is required